MARDAScience/MARDAScience/README.md

 # Marda Science

-We are a tiny science consultancy.
+We are a tiny consultancy in environmental analytics and research, specializing in coastal, marine, and river environments.

+* We specialize in ML/Geospatial/Algorithm/Software for environmental science, engineering and management.
+* We conduct research and development of novel measurements and insights from data-driven analyses involving artificial intelligence, computer vision, and/or numerical modeling.
+* We develop scalable automated workflows for extracting information from a plethora of environmental, geophysical, oceanographic, geological and ecological data.

 We consist of Dr Daniel Buscombe and Dr Maria Campbell.
-Our [website](https://www.mardascience.com) is still under development but details some of the work that we do.
-This is the landing page for Dan's page of software repositories and datasets that concern projects in Machine Learning, Deep Learning, Remote Sensing, Computer Vision, Image Processing, and Geospatial analysis.
-It gives a more complete picture.
-Dan often [tweets](https://twitter.com/magic_walnut) about the status of various projects and how to use his software tools.
+This is the landing page for Dan's page of software repositories and datasets that concern projects in Machine Learning, Deep Learning, Remote Sensing, Computer Vision, Image Processing, Sonar Processing, Numerical Modeling, and Geospatial analysis.
+It gives a more complete picture than our [website](https://www.mardascience.com).
 Some teaching resources are hosted through our [Gitlab repository](https://gitlab.com/mardascience).
+See also Dan's [youtube page](https://www.youtube.com/channel/UCBHQ3JZvdDEjNVUNEuP7Xeg).
 Dan's other github handle is [dbuscombe-usgs](https://github.com/dbuscombe-usgs).
-He develop codes collaboratively and host them mostly in a range of Github organizations, listed below:
+He often develop codes collaboratively and host them mostly in a range of Github organizations, listed below:

+Active:
 * [Doodleverse](https://github.com/Doodleverse)
 * [DigitalGrainSize](https://github.com/DigitalGrainSize)
 * [SatelliteShorelines](https://github.com/SatelliteShorelines)

+Inactive:
 * [BenthicSubstrateMapping](https://github.com/BenthicSubstrateMapping)
 * [CoastTrain](https://github.com/CoastTrain)
 * [LearnImageSegmentationWithUnets](https://github.com/LearnImageSegmentationWithUnets)